 Dr. Giebink: Yeah.

-Jim: That He is a God of life.
+Jim: That He’s a God of life.

 Dr. Giebink: Yeah.

-Dr. Giebink: Mm-hmm-
+Dr. Giebink: Mm-hmm.

-Jim: Taking place, but they still took the time to … And really, uh, fair definition, to love you enough to pray for you.
+Jim: They knew what was taking place, but they still took the time to, and really a fair definition, to love you enough to pray for you.

 Dr. Giebink: Mm-hmm.
 She still prays for me.

-John: Huh.
-And you had never met her-
+John: And you had never met her-

-Dr. Giebink: I had never met her-
+Dr. Giebink: I had never met her.

-John: During that process.
+John: … during that process.

 Jim: Ballot initiative.